 Address: náměstí Československé armády 179; www.terezin.cz.
 Open 8am-5pm Mon-Thu, 8am-1.30pm Fri, 9am-3pm Sun, closed Sat.

-Getting there from Prague
+Getting There From Prague

 Terezin is approximately 40 miles to the northwest of Prague, and the best way to get there is to use either a bus or book a tour with pickup from your hotel.
 Buses going to Terezin leave every hour from Holešovice train station in Prague.
-If you are arriving by Metro here, head towards the front of the train and then go upstairs, before then turning right and making your way to the end of the corridor.
+If you arrive by Metro here, head towards the front of the train and then go upstairs, before then turning right and making your way to the end of the corridor.
 You will then see the buses directly in front of you, with the bus to Terezin leaving from Platform 7 (you should buy your ticket from the driver and head in the direction of Litoměřice).